Avoiding Construction Overruns and Managing Construction Disputes

 After participating in this course, you will be able to:

-- understand the contracting strategies that can be employed to minimize claims
+- understand the various contracting strategies employed to manage risk and minimize claims and disputes

-- appreciate the contract administration issues that pertain to construction disputes
+- administer the contract to minimize construction claims and disputes

 - understand the importance of project controls, documentation and communication